Faresalghazy/PiCa/README.md

 After assembling the car chassis, mount the Pi and L298N on top.
 It is important to remember that the L298N should have a common ground from the Pi and battery pack, to do this, simply connect the Pi's GND pin(On a Raspberry pi 3 this could be pin number 39) to the battery pack GND wire (black) by twisting or soldering them together, then connect them to the L298N GND.
 Finally, the connections I made from the L298N to the wheels, and Pi to the L298N were as follows:
 (https://imgur.com/97e7FSS) , however you can use any GPIO pins you like.

-# Configuring the O
+# Configuring the soft

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1NTU1MDE5MV19
+eyJoaXN0b3J5IjpbODYwOTE4Mjc2XX0=
 -->